hallambaker/Mathematical-Mesh/Web/Guide/key.md

 The EARL itself specifies a domain name and a secret.
 The content is stored on the Web Service under a label that is the Content Digest of the secret.

-EARLs may be generated using either the `key earl` command to generate a new secret/digest pair which are then used to process the content data:
+EARLs may be generated using either the `dare earl` command to generate a new secret/digest pair which are then used to process the content data:

 ````
 >key earl
-EAQB-56NM-2GKA-ONXH-FU6Y-G23W-SJ3W-M6
+EDKC-JTJB-LPQH-6452-XJNX-3OLM-TQPW-3I
+MDXW-KXQD-GI6R-QNVG-M2PT-KUEX-PR24-AJBG-IW3E-7LEL-YSQN-DS4W-3JOJ-GZA3

 ````

-Alternatively, the 'file earl' command may be used to perform both operations:
+Alternatively, the 'dare earl' command may be used to perform both operations:

 **Missing Example***